 Moments That Take Your Breath Away

-“Life is not the amount of breaths you take.
+“Life is not the number of breaths you take.
 It’s the moments that take your breath away.” ~ Alex Hitchins (aka Hitch)

 Ok.
 So, I’m sure Hitch didn’t come up with this quote.
 I just love this movie.
 But, think about it.
 What takes your breath away?